avaneev/biteopt/README.md

 # biteopt - "Bitmask Evolution" Function Optimizer #
 ## Introduction ##

-### CBEOOptimizer ###

-"Bitmask evolution" optimization class.
-Implements a very simple stochastic evolutionary optimization method (strategy) which involves inversion of a random segment of parameter value's lowest bits at each step.
-Additionally includes a crossing-over operation which in some cases improves convergence considerably.
-For more robustness it is possible to assign several internal values to each optimization parameter.
-This strategy is associated with a very small code size and a minimal memory requirement.

-Currently, this version should be considered as a "proof of concept" version.
-As a rule, the CBEOOptimizerFan class should be used.

-### CBEOOptimizer2 ###

-The CBEOOptimizer2 class is a further evolution of this strategy.
-Additionally includes the "step in the right direction" operation.
-This version provides a faster convergence time.

-### CBEOOptimizerFan ###
+### CBEOOptimizerFan (bitefan.h) ###

-This strategy is based on the CBEOOptimizer2 strategy, but uses several current parameter vectors ("fan elements").
+"Bitmask evolution" version "fan" optimization class.
+This strategy is based on now outdated CBEOOptimizer and CBEOOptimizer2 stochastic strategies, and uses several current parameter vectors ("fan elements").
 Highest cost "fan element" can be replaced with a new solution if "fan element's" cost (plus some margin) is higher than that of the new solution's.
 Having several "fan elements" allows parameter vectors to be spaced apart from each other thus making them cover a larger parameter search space collectively.
+The strategy was named as "bitmask evolution", because at its core an operation of inversion of a random segment of parameter value's lowest bits is used.
+Beside that, several "step in the right direction" operations are used that move the solution vector into position with a probably lower objective function value.

-The benefit of this strategy is increased robustness: it can optimize successfully a wider range of functions.
-Another benefit is a considerably decreased convergence time in deeper optimizations.
+The benefit of this strategy is a relatively high robustness: it can successfully optimize a wide range of test functions.
+Another benefit is a low convergence time which depends on the complexity of the objective function.
+This strategy does not solve all global optimization problems successfully, but strives to provide the "minimum among minima" solution.
+Like many stochastic optimization strategies, this strategy can't solve problems with narrow or rogue optimums.

 ### Notes ###

-All these strategies were tested on several classic 2-parameter optimization problems and performed fairly well.
-Global problems (with multiple local minima) may not be handled well by these strategies, but in practice these strategies strive to provide the "minimum among minima" nevertheless.
-Due to their design these strategies may be particularly good at improving an existing sub-optimal local solution.
+This strategy was tested on many classic 2-parameter optimization problems and performed well.
+Global problems (with multiple local minima) may not be handled well by this strategy, but in practice this strategy strives to provide the "minimum among minima" nevertheless.
+Due to its design this strategy may be particularly good at improving an existing sub-optimal local solution.

 Optimization of more complex functions may benefit from increasing of the ValuesPerParam template parameter value to 2, 3 or 4, but this obviously